50 conversations on creativity, grit and determination

 🎸 Listen to my latest solo album “Exotic Monsters” and browse my back catalogue.

-🎥 Browse my YouTube channel for adventures in sound & songwriting.
+🎥 Watch my videos for adventures in sound & songwriting.

 💬 Chat with me on TwitterInstagram and Facebook.